Preconditioning across parameter space for the parametric Helmholtz equation: Helmholtz problem

 Similarly to the beginning of Section~\ref{sec:helmholtz}, we use a Robin boundary condition and obtain the variational problem: for all $\y\in Y$, find $\mathrm{u}(\y) \in H^1(\mathcal{D}(\y))$ such that:

-where $A$ and $n$ are defined on the hold-all domain $\mathcal{D}_H=\cup_{\y\in Y}\mathcal{D}(\y)$ satisfying~\cite[Assumption~2.4]{graham2019} such that they define a nontrapping problem~\cite[Theorem~2.5]{graham2019}\footnote{To use this result, we require the boundary excitation to be zero.
+where, without loss of generality, the $A$ and $n$ from equation~\ref{eq:weakform} are taken constant and set to one such that they define a nontrapping problem~\cite[Theorem~2.5]{graham2019}\footnote{To use this result, we require the boundary excitation to be zero.
 This is not true for our total field equations, but we can use a bound on the linear combination of the scattered field and the total field such as in~\cite[Corollary~1.6]{chaumont-frelet2023} to obtain the required results.}.
 We take care to distinguish $\mathrm{u}$, the solution on the parameterized domain, from $u$, which will later be the solution on a fixed domain.
-Without loss of generality, we take $A(\y, \x)$ and $n(\y, \x)$ constant and set them to one such that, together with the star-shaped property of $\mathcal{D}_{scat}(\y)$, we satisfy Assumption~\ref{ass:nontrapping}~\cite[Prop.
+Together with the star-shaped property of $\mathcal{D}_{scat}(\y)$, we satisfy Assumption~\ref{ass:nontrapping}~\cite[Prop.
 3.1, Chapter 5]{lax1989} with the constant $C_{\text{bound}}$ independent of $\y$~\cite{chandler-wilde2008}.